thomaslenaour/ytrack/subjects/select-distinct/README.md

-## select-where
+## select-distinct

 ### Instructions

-Get the employee with the id 5.
+Get all the distinct firstname in customers table.

 ### Notions